ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

 * `create_lsf_environment` - This script automates the end-to-end deployment of an IBM Cloud LSF environment.
 It installs required plugins, generates configuration files from your **.env**, triggers the Schematics workspace deployment, and finally the prints access details (bastion, login, management IPs) with next steps for connecting and submitting jobs.

-## Connect the LSF cluster and run the jobs
+## Connect to the LSF cluster and run the jobs
 {: #connect-lsf-jobs}
 {: step}